 It hardly needs a recipe; I usually just throw a jar of chickpeas into the food processor and then taste as I go, adding lemon juice etc., until it tastes “right”.
 Today however, I wanted to make a note of what I added to make it easier next time (and to avoid those occasional salt or garlic overdoses).

-I like my hummus bright and lemony, not too garlicky, with toasted sesame seed oil to replace the very-high-oxalate tahini.
-The tea you see in the photo is rooibos that I’ve started blending a few rose petals with; it adds a subtle note of rose water, which goes well with the hummus.
+I like my hummus bright and lemony, not too garlicky; toasted sesame seed oil can be used to replace the very-high-oxalate tahini, if desired.
+The tea you see in the photo is rooibos that I’ve started blending a few rose petals with to add a subtle note of rose water, which goes well with the hummus.

 I’ve been using either chickpeas that I cook (and then freeze) from dried, or pre-cooked chickpeas from a jar.

 1 13 oz jar of chickpeas (or 1 2/3 cups/400ml cooked chickpeas)

 juice of one lemon (or less, to taste)

 1/2 teaspoon toasted sesame oil*, or 2 tablespoons of tahini

 2 tablespoons water (or more or less, depending on the consistency you like)

 Pour chickpeas, lemon juice, salt, garlic, olive oil and sesame oil/tahini into food processor.
 Blend until almost smooth, then add water, one tablespoon at a time, until it reaches the desired consistency.